 Since 2008, Wellspring International has provided funds to purchase critical needs such as a Suzuki ambulance, an air conditioning unit, and two generators for their small medical facility that they have named Safe Haven Clinic.
 Fifteen hospital beds were added to the clinic and a nurse’s quarters added to allow for 24 hour care.
 Ten patients received two reconstructive surgeries each for a total of twenty surgeries, and the micro finance loan center was launched.
 Twenty women began skills training classes in tailoring and eight women were approved for a loan and started an independent business.
 All micro credit beneficiaries are on a payment program that serves to finance the revolving credit fund.
 Each woman is mentored by an Agni Raksha’s Self Help Group to provide accountability and support.

-In the upcoming year, Wellspring International aims to provide $85,000 USD to Agni Raksha to invest in the skills training program, medical supplies and treatment, home based mobile care, their capacity building of prevention of burns and their legal support and justice delivery program.
+In the upcoming year, Wellspring International aims to provide $88,217 USD to Agni Raksha to invest in the skills training program, medical supplies and treatment, home based mobile care, their capacity building of prevention of burns and their legal support and justice delivery program.

 There is a significant need for funding toward a fully equipped onsite surgical center to adequately treat patients.
 Presently, they must use the surgical facilities of two area hospitals, but the relationship has many limitations.
 Gaining permission, scheduling and staffing are a constant challenge.
 An operational surgical facility will support a greater number of surgeries to include victims currently on a wait list.

 Please contact us for more information concerning this significant project.